Nathaniel Chalobah

-Nathaniel Nyakie Chalobah (born 12 December 1994) is a professional footballer who plays as a defensive midfielder for club Sheffield Wednesday.
+Nathaniel Nyakie Chalobah (born 12 December 1994) is a professional footballer who plays as a defensive midfielder for club Charlton Athletic.
 Born in Sierra Leone, he represented the England national team.

 Club career

 Chelsea

 After initially joining the academy system at Fulham, Chalobah moved to the Chelsea academy at the age of 10.
 During the 2010–11 season, he featured for Chelsea reserves while still a schoolboy, winning the national championship with the team that season.
 In 2011–12, Chalobah regularly captained both Chelsea's reserve and youth teams, and led the 2012 FA Youth Cup winning team.
 He signed a professional contract with Chelsea in January 2012 shortly after turning 17, lasting until summer 2014.
 He was an unused substitute for the Chelsea first-team at the age of 15, in their League Cup clash against Newcastle and travelled with them to the 2012 UEFA Champions League Final at the Allianz Arena, which Chelsea won.
 On 30 August 2013, Chalobah signed a new five-year contract with Chelsea, stating that he wished to stay at Chelsea for his entire career.